diabolicallabs/vertx-cron/README.md

 on that local timezone.

 A near future release will fix that problem.
 For now, we recommend setting all of your servers to use the same timezone no matter where they are located.
-We set our servers to use UTC for this an a variety of other reasons not vertx related.
+We set our servers to use UTC for this and a variety of other reasons not vertx related.